Sopra Steria

-Sopra Steria is a Paris-based consulting, digital services, and software development company.
-Sopra Steria has a new consulting wing under the “Next” brand.
-It employs 3,400 consultants across Europe, including 1,900 in the group’s native France.
-After adding the shares held directly in registered form by current and former Group employees, these proportions amount to nearly 10% of the share capital and 13% of voting rights, thereby making employees the Group’s second-largest shareholder.
+Sopra Steria is a European-based consulting, digital services, and software development company with 50,000 consultants.
+The company is headquartered in Paris and has operations in several countries in Western Europe.

+Sopra Steria has a new consulting wing under the "Next" brand.
+It employs 3,400 consultants across Europe, including 1,900 in the group's native France.
+After adding the shares held directly in registered form by current and former Group employees, these proportions amount to nearly 10% of the share capital and 13% of voting rights, thereby making employees the Group's second-largest shareholder.

 History

 Sopra was created in 1968, followed closely by the 1969 founding of Steria.
 SODERI (Information Research and Development Company) holds 51%, the BNP Group holds 29.5% and the Indochina Group holds 19.5%.

 By 1971, Sopra signed its first large global banking managed services agreement, which led to the first banking platform the following year.
 Steria computerized Agence France-Presse in 1973 by creating a text processing system that enables real-time information transmission.
 After acquiring Sitintel in 1974, the group developed Minitel and eventually received its first major national project with the French Ministry of the Interior in 1986.

 Steria's automation project for the RER A in Paris made it valuable enough to be registered on the Second Market of the Paris stock exchange (now the NYSE Euronext Paris) by 1990.
 Sopra set up its subsidiary, Axway Software, in 2001, through which the company expanded into the Enterprise Application Integration (EAI) market.

 In 2014, Sopra and Steria officially merged into the Sopra Steria Group in August.
-On 31 December 2014, the legal merger of the two groups was complete.
+On 31 December 2014, the legal merger of the two groups was completed.
 After the merger, Sopra Steria acquired CX-partners in 2019 and Fidor Solutions in 2020.